SysKitTeam/docs-securitymanager/get-to-know-security-manager/microsoft-teams-screen.md

 * **Go to Site Collection** – Open the associated site collection for a given team.

 ### Team Members tab
 A detailed overview of a single Microsoft Team, that is, a list of all the team members.
-The report will show you the users Display name, email, username and role.
+The report will show you the users' Display name, email, username, and role.

 __Contextual actions:__
 * **Remove** – Remove the selected user from the team.

 ### Channels tab
-On this report you can see a list of all the channels in one Team.
-We provide you with the channels Display name, description, URL and email
+On this report, you can see a list of all the channels in one Team.
+We provide you with the channels Display name, description, URL, and email.
 ### Audit tab
 to do igor